Shop Subscribe Find in store

 What processes do you use to get plants into the drinks?

 Good question, what don't we do?!
 So we use a variety of techniques to extract the desired flavour and functional properties from plant material, where the real chemistry comes into play.
-The plants have been grown and harvested - the fruits, seeds, roots or leaves have been picked - so now is the time to try and capture the magic and all the wonderful natural properties from the plant.
+The plants have been grown and harvested - the fruits, seeds, roots or leaves have been picked - snow is the time to try and capture the magic and all the wonderful natural properties from the plant.
 We are all about active compounds, so this means some methods of extraction are better than others depending on the plant.

 For instance, we use dry powdered extracts of high-grade cacao in Social Elixir, which allows us to extract the maximum amount of theobromine, the active compound in the plant that is of most interest to us.
 Theobromine is an incredible compound that can promote positive mood and energy, so we like it very much.
 In some cases, we use ethanol to extract the flavour and functional compounds out of the plant matter.
 This method is often best for pulling delicate flavours and non-water soluble material from the plant.
 We use this method for plants such as lemon balm and white willow in Nightcap.
 In other cases, we use vegetable glycerine to extract the desired properties from plants.
 This is an amazing method for pulling colour and flavour from the raw material and also has the benefit of adding natural sweetness with no addition of sugar.
 We brew our own hops for Nightcap and make an infusion with the fresh hop flowers before adding the liquid to our other extractions.
 We ferment and age the nectar of coconut flowers for 12 months, harnessing the power of wild yeasts and natural mothers of vinegar.
 The sugars in the nectar transform into acetic acid creating coconut vinegar that is sweet and sour and full of prebiotics.
 We use insane oleoresins (super sticky tar like extracts) made from black pepper, Sichuan pepper and habanero peppers that pack enough punch to knock out a small elephant, but we utilise these powerful flavours in minute amounts to deliver incredible mouthfeel and complexity that make our drinks memorable.